 The first part of my practice is always experimenting.
 I currently work in a variety of ways.
 I have a large outbuilding on my property I work in daily.
 I experiment with a variety of materials, wood, steel, fiberglass, tape, plastic - the list is expanding.
 I am driven to create.
 I make sculptures based on a dialogue with the materials, and with my imagination, sometimes form appear in a drawing, and I am inspired to make them real.

 The second part of my practice is conceiving of pieces I haven't seen created before, in larger scale, for public spaces and as part of larger installations.
 I do this through drawing and then doing what I call rough renderings on my computer.
 In addition, once I create the renderings I research how they could be done and connect with vendors I think would be right for the project.
 Being a creative director in digital design I know how to work with teams on large creative projects.
-I envision doing the same with my sculpture work and am inspired by it.
-You can see more of this kind of work on my Future Series page.
+I collaborate with architects, planners, galleries, museums, designers & developers to create large scale, unique sculptural forms and experiences for public, private and corporate spaces.

 The other aspect of this is surprise.
 I'd say surprise & delight.
 There's an element of surprise when something you create something that has never before existed in the world until you created it.
 This phase of creation is the phase in which what you made is still brand new to you, it has been born out of you, before it didn't exist, and now it does, part of you but separate.
 This phase is a time to step back and savor, to appreciate what you have made.
 What does it say to you.
 Where will it love?
 What is its larger context of being?
 The larger context can be your studio, a community, a network, the artworld so to speak, your audience.
 In the act of following through on this vision you engage with the larger audience, and the resonance of what you create can be found here as well.